codefresh-io/docs.codefresh.io/_docs/deployments/gitops/manage-application.md

 When selected, both the application and its resources are deleted.
 When cleared, only the application is deleted.
 For more information, review [Sync settings]({{site.baseurl}}/docs/deployments/gitops/create-application/#sync-settings).
 Codefresh warns you of the implication of deleting the selected application in the Delete form.

-**Deleting applications through Argo CD UI**
+**Deleting applications in Argo CD**
-When you delete Argo CD applications through the Argo CD UI, you may still see them in the GitOps Apps dashboard.
-Codefresh's validation mechanism identifies such applications, and will typically remove them from the GitOps Apps dashboard within a short period of time.
+When you delete Argo CD applications in the Argo CD UI, you might still see them in Codefresh's GitOps Apps dashboard.

-If an application deleted from Argo CD continues to be displayed, it is likely that it is also not deleted from the cluster.
-It is then essential to investigate further, checking for conditions or settings that might be preventing the application's deletion.
+Codefresh employs a validation mechanism to detect applications deleted from Argo CD and remove them from the GitOps Apps dashboard.
+If the application continues to be displayedin the dashboard after deleting it in Argo CD, it's possible that the application hasn't been deleted from the cluster.
+In this case, it essential to investigate further and check for conditions or settings preventing the application's deletion.

 **How to**
 1. In the Codefresh UI, from Ops in the sidebar, select [GitOps Apps](https://g.codefresh.io/2.0/applications-dashboard/list){:target="\_blank"}.
 1. Select the application to delete.